parallelworks/sl-archive-whondrs/README.md

 Please see the `README.md` in the [SuperLearner workflow](https://github.com/parallelworks/sl_core) for more details.
 2. The launch of the workflow (the specific workflow parameters) needs to be specified in `.github/workflows/main.yml`.
 3. Data set specific preprocessing and postprocessing scripts need to be set up in `./scripts/`.
+4. Input data (which is used by the preprocessing scripts, above) is added in `./input_data/`.
+5. Empty `ml_models` directory is added as a placeholder.

 ## Branch, tag (version), and release naming conventions